XXXX (beer): History

-In 1992, Castlemaine Perkins was acquired by Australian beverage and food company Lion Nathan, who in turn were taken over by Japanese beverage conglomerate Kirin in 2009.
+In 2009, Lion Nathan was taken over by Japanese beverage conglomerate Kirin.

 In March 2016, XXXX Bitter was reduced from 4.6% to 4.4% alcohol by volume (ABV).

 Distribution

 XXXX was brewed under licence in the UK by InBev Ltd until 2009.
 It was commonly available in cans in British off licences and sometimes on tap in British pubs.
 At 3.7% ABV, the British brewed XXXX was somewhat weaker than most of the Australian variants.
 Castlemaine XXXX was withdrawn from the UK at the end of June 2009 when InBev's licensing agreement expired.